2ndsleep/iac-demo/README.md

-# iac-demo
+# Infrastucture-as-Code Demo

-An infrastructure-as-code demo for Azure
+An infrastructure-as-code demo for Azure.